 All cases of sexual harassment, sexual assault, dating violence, domestic violence and stalking are dealt with in a supportive and discreet manner.
-Any individual involved in such incidents may initiate a complaint with any of the individuals or departments listed above under "Resources for Reporting" (see page 53).
+Any individual involved in such incidents may initiate a complaint with any of the individuals or departments listed above under "Resources for Reporting" (see page 34).

 Carnegie Mellon's Policy Against Sexual Harassment and Sexual Assault governs the conduct of all members of the Carnegie Mellon community, including faculty, staff, students, vendors, contractors, and visitors.
 The procedures for handling a complaint depend on the student/employee status of the individual against whom the allegation is made (hereinafter "respondent").
 Regardless of the specific procedure used, all proceedings shall provide a prompt, fair, and impartial investigation and resolution and will be conducted by officials who have received annual training on sexual harassment, sexual assault, domestic violence, dating violence, and/or stalking and how to conduct an investigations and hearings.
 Any hearing or disciplinary proceeding conducted under the Policy Against Sexual Harassment and Sexual Assault will use a preponderance of the evidence standard (i.e., more likely than not).
-Both the survivor and the respondent will have an equal opportunity to be accompanied by the advisor of their choice at any disciplinary proceeding, hearing, or related meeting.
+Both the survivor and the respondent will have an equal opportunity to be accompanied by the advisor of their choice at any the survivor and the respondent will have an equal opportunity to be accompanied by the advisor of their choice at any disciplinary proceeding, hearing, or related meeting.
 Both parties will also be simultaneously informed of: